inblack67/DSA/src/Algo/Stacks/DynamicStack/readme.md

 1. You are given the code of our CustomStack class which mimics the java.util.Stack class.
-2. Here is the list of functions that are written in the class 2.1. push -> Accepts new data if there is space available in the underlying array or print "Stack overflow" otherwise
-   2.2. pop -> Removes and returns last data if available or print "Stack underflow" otherwise and returns -1
+2. Here is the list of functions that are written in the class 2.1. push -> Accepts new data if there is space available in the underlying array 2.2. pop -> Removes and returns last data if available or print "Stack underflow" otherwise and returns -1
    2.3. top -> Return last data if available or print "Stack underflow" otherwise and